What is Herpes?

 Did you know? …

-Better2Know has three ways of testing for the virus:
+Better2Know has three ways of testing for the Herpes virus:

-- Blood Test - our standard test whether or not you have symptoms
+- Blood Test – if you have no symptoms

 - Urine Test – if you currently have symptoms